Barry White: Early life

-White was born Barry Eugene Carter on September 12, 1944, in Galveston, Texas, United States.
+White was born Barry Eugene Carter on September 12, 1944, in Galveston, Texas.
 His father was Melvin A. White, and his mother was Sadie Marie Carter.
-His parents never married, so his mother gave him her last name, but he later took on the surname of his father.
+Unbeknownst to his mother, his father was already married to another woman.
+She gave her son her last name.
+Upon seeing her last name of Carter on his son's birth certificate, Melvin scratched Carter out and wrote his own last name of White.
 He grew up in the Watts neighborhood of South Central Los Angeles, California.
 He was the older of two children; his brother Darryl was 13 months younger.
 White grew up listening to his mother's classical music collection and first took to the piano, emulating what he heard on the records.

 White has often been credited with playing piano, at age 11, on Jesse Belvin's 1956 hit single, "Goodnight My Love".
 However, in a 1995 interview with the Boston Herald, White denied writing or arranging the song.
 He believed the story was an exaggeration by journalists.
 While White and Belvin lived in the same neighborhood, Belvin was 12 years older than White.

-White attended Jacob A. Riis High School, an all boys academy in southeast Los Angeles.
-White's voice deepened suddenly when he was 14.
+White attended Jacob A. Riis High School, an all-boys academy in southeast Los Angeles.
+White's voice deepened suddenly when he was 13 or 14.
 He recalled: "[As a child], I had a normal squeaky kid voice.
 Then as a teenager, that completely changed.
 My mother cried because she knew her baby boy had become a man."
-In an 2000 interview with Conan O'Brien he further recalled: "I woke up one morning when I was 14.
-I spoke to my mother and I scared both of us."
+In a 2000 interview with Conan O'Brien, he further recalled: "I woke up one morning when I was 14.
+I spoke to my mother, and I scared both of us."
+White also told the BBC that this happened when he was 13.

-White was jailed for four months at the age of 16 for stealing $30,000 worth of Cadillac tires (equivalent to about $300,000 in 2022).
+White was jailed for four months at the age of 16 for stealing $30,000 worth of Cadillac tires (equivalent to about $ now).
 While in jail, he listened to Elvis Presley singing "It's Now or Never" on the radio, an experience he later credited with changing the course of his life.
 White had another moment of inspiration on his 18th birthday, which also was the first day back for his graduating year of high school.
-He skipped class to walk to Capitol Records headquarters in downtown Los Angeles, and stood across the street from the office staring for hours.
-Seeing the liveliness of the area it inspired him to work in Hollywood and the entertainment industry after, despite not knowing how to read or write music.
+He skipped class to walk to Capitol Records headquarters in Hollywood and stood across the street from the office staring for hours.
+Seeing the liveliness of the area it inspired him to work in Hollywood, in the entertainment industry, despite not knowing how to read or write music.